glory9/Audio-Email-Reader/README.md

 # Audio-Email-Reader
-This app when completed would be able to read out the contents of an email.
+This app reads out the contents of an email.
+Referenced libraries include imaplib, email, playsound API and google text-to-speech API(gTTS).